mcrescas/viltrum-mitsuba/README.md

 ### Transmittance estimation

 Our technique is integrated inside the transmittance estimation of the heterogenous plugin in Mitsuba.
-There is no limitation in the scene, as long as our plugin `heterogeneousQuad` is used.An example of scene can be found in `scenes/hetvol`.
+There is no limitation in the scene, as long as our plugin `heterogeneousQuad` is used.
+An example of scene can be found in `scenes/hetvol`.

 ### Low-order single scattering